openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 .. _Use Hints in a Checkbox Problem:

 ********************************************
-Using Hints in a Checkbox Problem
+Adding Hints to a Checkbox Problem
 ********************************************

-You can add hints to a checkbox problem, using the simple editor or the advanced editor.
+You can add hints to a checkbox problem using the simple editor or the advanced editor.
 For an overview of hints in problems, see :ref:`Adding Feedback and Hints to a Problem`.